George W. Pearsall Distinguished Lecture

-The George W. Pearsall Distinguished Lecture Series is named for an internationally recognized research engineer who served as dean of engineering twice, from 1969 to 1974 and 1982 to 1983.
+The George W. Pearsall Distinguished Lecture Series was created by the MEMS faculty to honor the internationally recognized research engineer who served as dean of engineering at Duke twice, from 1969 to 1974 and 1982 to 1983.

 During more than 30 years at Duke, George W. Pearsall, Sc.D., PE, was a beloved teacher, mentor and friend to hundreds of students and colleagues.

 Pearsall Distinguished Lecture: Mechanics of Soft Composites - The Interplay Between Geometrical Structuring and Large Deformation to Achieve Novel Behavior, Dean Mary Boyce

 Presenter: Dean Mary C. Boyce - The Fu Foundation School of Engineering and Applied Science, Columbia University

 2015 Pearsall Lecture

 Presenter: Prof. Mark Asta - Department of Materials Science and Engineering, University of California, Berkeley

 2014 Pearsall Lecture